tovihehe/document-qa-assistant/README.md

 ## How It Works

 - The application extracts text from uploaded PDF documents using PyPDF2.
-- Text is split into manageable chunks, which are then embedded into vector representations using an open-source embedding model of Ollama.
+- Text is split into manageable chunks, which are then embedded into vector representations using an open-source embedding model of Ollama (mxbai-embed-large).
 - A FAISS index is created and updated with these embeddings, allowing for efficient retrieval of relevant text based on user queries.
 > [!NOTE]
 > The FAISS index is updated incrementally.
 Delete `embeddings.index` and `text_chunks.txt` for a fresh start.